kp101/Wellness-Monitor/README.md

 The strategy here is the use of MQTT as a central broker for reporting.
 We are monitoring:
   1. the occupants' movements (we assume a senior moving from room to room is doing okay), the report below shows more than one person's movements:
      ![motus](images/adafruitio-motus_2026-01-31_13-34-32.png)
-  3. the temperature, pressure and humidity of each room including outside (inside will have voc gas measurements),
+  3. the temperature, pressure and humidity of each room including outside (inside will have voc gas measurements):
+     ![temperature][images/adafruitio-temp_2026-01-31_13-28-28.png)
-  4. additional mods can publish temperature, pressure, humidity and voc to dedicated feeds and generate graphs in the cloud in order to monitor trends and comfort level remotely,
+  5. additional mods can publish temperature, pressure, humidity and voc to dedicated feeds and generate graphs in the cloud in order to monitor trends and comfort level remotely,
-  5. alerting the hearing impaired with blinking led if the doorbell message is received,
+  6. alerting the hearing impaired with blinking led if the doorbell message is received,
-  6. more to come...
+  7. more to come...

 Minimal requirements:
   1. Adafruit IO account (not neccesary but sufficient.
 You can use other MQTT brokers),